nodejs/Release/README.md

 All LTS releases will be assigned a codename.
 A list of expected upcoming codenames is available in [CODENAMES.md](./CODENAMES.md).

-An odd-numbered major release will cease to be actively updated when the subsequent even-numbered major release is cut.
+An odd-numbered major release will recieve security updates for approxamately three months once the subsequent even-numbered major release is cut.

 ### LTS Staging Branches